AlenkinOleg/SHiP_Optimization/README.md

 ## Running on Skygrid
 For this way you should have access to SkyGrid cluster and jupyter notebook should be installed.
-All pipeline of optimization on skygrid is placed at Skygrid_optimization.ipynb
+Full pipeline of optimization on skygrid is placed at Skygrid_optimization.ipynb